Full Course Java

 -

-You should be comfortable with executing SQL from Java using Connection
+You should be comfortable with executing SQL from Java using Connection, Statement, and PreparedStatement.

 -